PEI International Student Program Frequently Asked Questions

 When should I arrive in PEI?

-Students should arrive at least one week before the first instructional day of school.
-The first day of school can be found on the Public Schools Branch (link is external) website for both the first and second semester.
-If you know your flight information to PEI, please send it to the EAL/FAL Reception Centre.
+Students should arrive to Prince Edward Island at least one week before the first instructional day of school.
+The first day of school for the first and second semester is listed in the school calendar.

-What happens if I arrive after the first instructional day?
+What will happen if I arrive after the first instructional day of school?

 It is highly recommended that students arrive before the beginning of the year/semester.
 Arriving late puts unnecessary pressure on teachers and administrators.
-If students arrive late, the school will decide if they are able to enroll in their courses for credit or audit their courses, which means they would not receive credit.
+If you arrive late, the school administration will decide if you can enroll in their courses for credit or audit only, which means they would not receive credit.
 It is important to note that students cannot begin school until they have registered with the EAL/FAL Reception Center.
 Students should also complete their English Language Proficiency Assessment.

 What do I do when I arrive in PEI?